Who doesn’t appreciate a good throwdown?

 Prosper was the first peer-to-peer lending website to really take off.
 Lending Club has given them a run for their money, and I kind of feel like Prosper has taken a bit of a reputation hit.

-So I’ll open an account with both P2P websites with the exact same starting capital amount and the same investing principals, and we’ll see where everything turns out.
+So, I’ll open an account with both P2P websites with the exact same starting capital amount and the same investing principles, and we’ll see where everything turns out.

-A motif is a grouping of up to 30 stocks based around a macro economic idea.
+Motif investing is a grouping of up to 30 stocks based on a macroeconomic idea.
 The company looks for macro trends like “people are fixing their homes” and then asks the question of which companies would benefit.
 The answer to that is home supply stores, home furniture stores, and the like.

-They then seek out companies that fit that mold and weight them differently after doing an analysis on the firms.
+They then seek out companies that fit that mold and weigh them differently after doing an analysis of the firms.
 So you might end up with 25% with Home Depot, 1% with Pier One, and 7% in Bed Bath and Beyond.

 That’s a motif.

 A motif can be up to 30 stocks, and what’s even better is you can add and subtract from the motif to give you a completely customized investment.
 It’s like building your own personal ETF.

 Once you have a motif or build one yourself, you can trade in and out of that motif for a $9.95 trade cost.
 Instead of having to invest in each individual company and tailor your trades toward the allocation you want, you can instead just invest and trade in one motif.